rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

     4.9G    my-images
     4.9G    total

-Note that twice as much space as the size of the VHD file is being used.
+Note that twice as much space as the size of the VHD file is used.
 Because you've used the segments to reconstitute the VHD file, you no longer need the segments locally.
-You can delete them without affecting your VHD in the following way:
+You can delete them without affecting the VHD file in the following way:

     $ rm my-images/9af8acc8-8189-48b9-b3d6-8152c60074d8.vhd-0000*